• Tools

 Options:

-• Search: Search keywords, performs full-text search in titles and content
+• Search: Keyword match in titles and content.

-• OrderBy: Sort field, defaults to date, valid values: author, date, id, include, modified, parent, relevance, slug, title
+• OrderBy: author, date, id, include, modified, parent, relevance, slug, or title (default date).

 Output:

-• TotalPosts (number): Total number of posts matching the criteria
+• TotalPosts (number): Total posts matching the query.

-• TotalPages (number): Total number of pages available
+• TotalPages (number): Number of pages for the current PerPage.

 Get a Post